DheerajKumar97/Customer-Life-Time-Value-Prediction-Flask-Deployment--Heroku/README.md

 Heroku App Link 1 : https://customerlifetimevaluepred.herokuapp.com/

+## PROJECT GOAL

-### This project is designed to predict the CUSTOMER LIFE TIME VALUE  using Regression Analysis with Python, FLASK, HTML, SQL
+#### This project is designed to predict the CUSTOMER LIFE TIME VALUE  using Regression Analysis with Python, FLASK, HTML, SQL
-### A highly comprehensive analysis with all data cleaning, exploration, visualization, feature selection, model building, evaluation and MLR assumptions validity steps explained in detail.
+#### A highly comprehensive analysis with all data cleaning, exploration, visualization, feature selection, model building, evaluation and MLR assumptions validity steps explained in detail.

 # The Python file has following sections: